elisemercury/Duplicate-Image-Finder/README.md

 `False`= (default) outputs filename of the duplicate/similar images found

 `True` = outputs a sample and the filename

-### sort_output (bool)

-Per default, difPy will output the filenames of the duplicate images within a dictionary by the order in which they were found.
-If you want the duplicate images to be ordered alphabetically then set sort_output to `True`.

-`False`= (default) output filenames of the duplicate/similar images by order they were found

-`True` = outputs filesnames of duplicate/similar images in alphabetic order

 ### delete (bool)